alexeagleson/monorepo-example/README.md

-All code from this tutorial as a complete package is available in [this repository](https://github.com/alexeagleson/monorepo-example).
+All code from this tutorial as a complete package is available in [this repository](https://github.com/alexeagleson/monorepo-example) and a video version of this tutorial is available below:

+{% youtube McEc5yX6kf4 %}

 Do you work with large or semi-large codebases that are starting to get out of control?
 Do you have to deal with multiple different projects that interact with each other and have difficulty keeping versions aligned?